otherland/biblebasedliving/content/opposing-womens-ordination.md

 The South American Division of the Seventh-day Adventist Church recognizes the importance of women's contributions by allowing them to serve as elders.
 This role provides an opportunity for women to exercise their spiritual gifts, offer pastoral care, and contribute to the overall ministry of the church while adhering to conservative biblical principles regarding leadership roles.

-Source Material: According to a laywoman's speech at the Synod on Synodality, some participants in the Synod acknowledged the significant impact of women's contributions and recognized the need for their participation in various roles throughout the church.
-However, it is important to distinguish between recognizing women's contributions and advocating for women's ordination to pastoral roles, which conservative Christians believe Scripture prohibits.

 ### 5. How can we navigate the tension between equality and complementarity?